T-S-Liang/t-s-liang.github.io/_pages/about.md

 I'm currently an undergraduate student at <a href = "https://physics.whu.edu.cn">School of Physics and Technology, Wuhan University</a>.
 My research interests fall into the field of Electrical Engineering and Computer Science, particularly in the field of **computer vision, automation, sensing and perception**.
 I would continue my graduate study in the field of **Electrical and Computer Engineering** in the fall semester, 2024.

-I'm seeking research opportunities in the field of computer vision and world models.
-I'm particularly interested in integrating methods for solving partial differential equations (PDEs) into AI algorithms.
-I believe that this approach could provide innovative insights into how artificial intelligence can understand the physical world more intrinsically.
+I'm seeking research opportunities in the field of computer vision.
+Please don't hesitate to contact me if you're interested in recruiting graduate student!
 ## Please contact me via:

 <i class="fa fa-fw fa-envelope"></i> Email: <a href="mailto:tsliang2001@gmail.com">tsliang2001@gmail.com</a> or <a href="mailto:liangshuang@whu.edu.cn">liangshuang@whu.edu.cn</a>